YextSolutions/hitchhikers-code/README.md

 Afterwards, include an **Instructions** section to walk a user through the steps to implement.
 This should leverage code blocks and images where helpful to give a user a clear understanding of what they should do and most importantly, *why*.

 ## Contributing to the Code Bank
 Want to contribute to the code bank?
-We're refining our process for doing so, but for now, continue to post your examples on the community and we will port these over!
-For any questions on existing resources or how to add new ones, please reach out to the HH Code Bank team via Slack:
-* Johnathon Cherry
-* Henry Kremer
-* Micaela Luders
-* Amani Farooque
+Please feel free to submit your ideas either in the [Hitchhikers Community](https://hitchhikers.yext.com/community/) or via our [Idea Submission Form](https://docs.google.com/forms/d/e/1FAIpQLSevu-xe3O93U2Ddws_rF2g3metRzNMFSugcDKOsA_IA4t0eaw/viewform).